adonisjs/legacy-docs/3.0/response.md

 ---
 title: Response
 permalink: response
-weight: 2
+weight: 4
 categories:
 	- basics
 ---

-{{TOC}}

-Just like Request Object, Response Object is also sent along with every HTTP request.
-By the end of this guide you will know:

-1. How to respond back to a given request.
+Response object is used to respond back to a given HTTP request.
-2. How to render views.
-3. Redirect request to a different url/route.

-## Responding to a request

-In Adonis requests get finished when you explicitly respond to them, which means returning a value from the route action will never finish the request.
+## Response Methods

 #### send(body)